HL7/cql/input/pages/04-logicalspecification.md

 ToQuantity : UnaryExpression
 ```

 The ToQuantity operator converts the value of its argument to a Quantity value.
 The operator may be used with Integer, Decimal, Ratio, or String values.
-The operation does not perform any unit conversion, that capability is supported by the <<convertquantity,ConvertQuantity>> operator.
+The operation does not perform any unit conversion, that capability is supported by the [ConvertQuantity](#convertquantity) operator.

 For String values, the operator accepts strings using the following format: